-- By default, after password-free access is enabled, you can use the account that has the same name as the instance ID, such as r-bp1zxszhcgatnx****, to connect to the ApsaraDB for Redis instance.
-This account has read and write permissions to the instance.
+- By default, after password-free access is enabled, you can use the account whose username is set to the instance ID, for example, r-bp1zxszhcgatnx****, to connect to the ApsaraDB for Redis instance.
+This account has read and write permissions on the instance.

 - To ensure security, the password is still required when you connect to an ApsaraDB

-for Redis instance by using a public endpoint after password-free access is enabled.
+for Redis instance by using a public endpoint.

-Note If you cannot connect to an ApsaraDB for Redis instance by using a public endpoint, you can upgrade the minor version of the instance to the latest version.
+Note If you fail to connect to an ApsaraDB for Redis instance by using a public endpoint, upgrade the minor version of the instance to the latest version.
 For more information, see Upgrade the minor version.

-must be added to a whitelist of the instance.
-For more information, see Set IP address whitelists.
+of the clients to the whitelist of the ApsaraDB for Redis instance.
+For more information,

 - Log on to the ApsaraDB for Redis console.